Pvlerick/pvlerick.github.io/_posts/2017-02-18-running-dotnetcore-consoleapp-in-docker.md

 Up next, same thing for an ASP.NET Core app targeting the .NET 4.6.2 Framework!

-You can find the full sources here: https://github.com/Pvlerick/DockerSandbox/tree/master/DockerDotNetCoreApp
+You can find the [full sources here](https://github.com/Pvlerick/DockerSandbox/tree/master/DockerDotNetCoreApp).

 > Written with [StackEdit](https://stackedit.io/).